Fees & FAQ

 Questions You Might Have

-Short-term therapy can address a specific issue in a few months.
-The attachment and developmental work I specialize in usually takes longer, often one to three years.
-We'll check in regularly about what's working and adjust as needed.
+• Short-term therapy can address a specific issue in a few months.
+The attachment and developmental work I specialize in goes deeper.
+Most clients notice shifts early, and as things settle, some taper to less frequent sessions.
+We check in regularly about what's working and adjust as needed.

 Ready to Begin?